 - Use "Check locally administered MAC address (NET ID)" option to handle network adapters locally administered MAC addresses.

 - Protection code will scan the list of all available and enabled network adapters starting from the first adapter on the list until it finds the one suitable for locking.
 Once found, network adapter mac address is detected and used for generation of site/mid codes.
 Other network adapters are ignored at this point.

 - After activation, protection code will scan all network adapters for above mac address on each run.
 In this way protection code will be able to detect network adapter used for locking even in case adapters list has been changed.

 - If adapter is disabled or removed, application will not be able to find adapter with appropriate mac address and will mark this lock as changed.
 Depending on locking policy this may result in license reset.

-A. If previous update is still locked, new update will generate new site/mid codes.
+If previous update is not activated on remote computer new update will generate new (different) pair of Site/MID codes.

 If previous update is activated on remote computer and some locking parameters are only turned OFF in new update, new update will not reset license (Site/MID code will not change).